isomerpages/mlaw-rop/_information-for-pawnbrokers/0-information-for-pawnbrokers.md

 iii) the applicant will obtain adequate insurance against damage, theft or loss of articles that may be pawned with him;

-iv) the applicant has produce to the Registry either a Banker's Guarantee or Insurance Guarantee for a sum of $100,000 as security for the proper conduct of his business under the licence; and
+iv) the applicant has produce to the Registry either a [Banker's Guarantee](/files/BGTemplate(revised2Apr2019).pdf){:target="_blank"}) or Insurance Guarantee for a sum of $100,000 as security for the proper conduct of his business under the licence; and

 v) proposed pawnshop has a paid-up capital of not less than $2,000,000 (for operators with multiple pawnshops, the minimum paid-up capital for each additional pawnshop is $1,000,000).